-Figure 8a plots 60 second periods of the RTP jitter metric along with a time series of queuing delays (top) and the DV matrix metric along with a time series of queuing delays (bottom).
+Fig. 8(a) plots 60-s periods of the RTP jitter metric along with a time series of queuing delays (top) and the DV matrix metric along with a time series of queuing delays (bottom).
 The background traffic used for these plots is the self-similar traffic at a 60% offered load using the dumbbell topology.
-We calculate the two metrics using a probe stream identical to the SLAM stream.
-In these plots we observe first that although the RTP jitter and DV matrix metrics are calculated in very different ways, they have similar qualitative characteristics over time with the DV matrix exhibiting a somewhat smoother profile.
+We calculate the two metrics using the SLAM probe stream.
+In these plots we observe first that although the RTP jitter and DV matrix metrics are calculated in very different ways, they have similar qualitative characteristics over time, with the DV matrix exhibiting a somewhat smoother profile.